scottjparry/scottjparry.github.io/pages/about.md

 - I fortify Microsoft 365 environments (but still keep them usable)
 - I make sense (or try to) of cybersecurity frameworks and get rid of the headaches
 - I build cloud security solutions that work in the real world and not just the ivory tower.
+- Musing on technical leadership and what that actually means.

 # Why am I writing